KJLuton/RiversideRowingClub/README.md

 * Add a confirmation notification for the contact form to notify the user of a successful message send.
 * Add a Membership creation area where prospective members can apply for membership online.
 * Create a sign-in area for Members which can host exclusive members information about their fees, club training plans and member exclusive events.
-* Add a data capture form for a newsletter
+* Add a data capture form for a newsletter.
+* Add a google location with map integration to allow users to find the club easily.

 [Back to table of contents](#table-of-contents)